VMI Center for Undergraduate Research

 Cadets can find the "Abstract Submission Form" on the VCUR Portal [requires VMI log-in credentials].

 VCUR offers research supply funding, made available through the generosity of the VMIRL Wetmore Fund and the Jackson-Hope Fund.
-Interested cadets must submit a Research Supply Funding application, along with a letter of support from their faculty mentor to seek awards up to $300.
+Interested cadets must submit a Research Supply Funding application to seek awards up to $350.
+Upon receipt of a funding award, the cadet (or the cadet’s department) is responsible for purchasing the supplies and submitting documentation for reimbursement.

 Cadets can find the "Research Supply Application" on the VCUR Portal [requires VMI log-in credentials].